Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

-Whatever the reason may be to cut back on oil and sugar, there is a way to still enjoy a warm piece of banana nut muffin without those ingredients.
+Because some people are looking for banana muffin recipes that have less oil and sugar, I'd like to share a recipe that does not include either of these ingredients.
+Whatever the reason may be to cut back on oil and sugar, there is still a way to enjoy a warm piece of banana nut muffin!

-These healthy muffins are soft and a bit more dense, filled with banana flavor and a subtle crunch from the nuts.
-The best part is they're healthier!
+These healthy muffins are soft, a bit dense, filled with banana flavor, and have a subtle crunch from the nuts.
+The best part is they're healthier than your average muffin!
 There is absolutely no comparison to the banana muffins that you buy at the store.
-Although I have to admit Whole Foods does have some amazing muffins.
+Although—I have to admit—Whole Foods does have some amazing muffins.

 When swapping ingredients, it's a matter of understanding how they contribute to the mix.
-Oil adds moisture and sugar adds a sweetness to our taste buds.
-So in order to replace those two ingredients, you will need applesauce and a bit of honey.
+Oil adds moisture and sugar adds sweetness.
+So in order to replace these two ingredients, you will need applesauce and a bit of honey.

 - Stevia: A natural sweetener from the leaves of the Stevia plant.
 It has zero glycemic index, zero calories and zero carbs.
 It is 25-30 times sweeter than sugar, and far more healthy!

 - Maple syrup: Use pure maple syrup.
 Otherwise you are missing the point of eating healthy here.
 You might as well just use regular sugar.

 - Raw organic agave

 - Sour cream

 Read More From Delishably

 - 1 teaspoon baking powder